 IAB finds the document to be a good step in support of the deployment of IDNs in TLDs, promoting use of IDNs, supporting specification and conservatively implementing registry and registrar policy.
 IAB1: IDN Guidelines is not a protocol document.
 Thus, it will be helpful to clarify the RFC 2119 terminology defines what it means to comply with the guidelines but cannot specify protocol compliance.

-IAB1 and RySG1 Analysis: The WG agrees with the comment and, therefore, reference to RFC 2119 has been removed to avoid any confusion.
+IAB1 and RySG1 Analysis: The WG agrees with the comment and, therefore, reference to RFC 2119 will be removed to avoid any confusion.
 IAB2: Section 2.1 is clear statement of compliance with IDNA 2008 as a target with transition guidelines from other specification is appropriately conservative.

-has been the intention of the WG.
+IAB2 Analysis: The intention of the WG has been to make a clear statement for compliance with IDNA 2008.
 The WG thanks IAB for supporting it.
 IAB3: In Sections 2.2 or 2.3, it may be useful to explicitly state that sometimes various combinations of languages and a script (and variants) are not fully compatible and registry has to make a decision.

-IAB3 Analysis: WG considers that IAB is asking to make a general statement, in support of the proposed guidelines.
-A general statement may not actionable so the WG has tried to follow up with IAB for further clarification and still awaiting a response.
-In case, actionable details are received by IAB, the WG would consider including them in the relevant guidelines.
+IAB3 and IAB5 Analysis: WG considers that IAB is asking to make general statements on motivation behind the proposed guidelines.
+General statements may not be actionable so the WG is attempting to follow up with IAB for further clarification.
+In case any additional actionable details are received by IAB beyond what has been already proposed, the WG would consider including them in the relevant guidelines.

 IAB4: In Section 2.4, no. 13, the final paragraph is not clear.
 Is it an example of guideline in previous paragraphs for registry-side processing of IDN variants?

-IAB4 Analysis: The WG has split the recommendation into three parts, and deleted the last two paragraphs to clarify the guideline.
-The paragraphs being referred to have been deleted as the WG has considered that these were explanatory texts and thus not needed as part of the guideline.
+IAB4 Analysis: The WG is splitting the recommendation into three parts, and deleting the last two paragraphs, being referred to, for clarifying the guideline.
+The paragraphs are being deleted as the WG considers that these were explanatory texts and thus not needed as part of the guideline.

 IAB5: In Sections 2.2 to 2.5, the document is trying to operationalize provisions of RFC 5894 that registries have a policy and that they allow only those characters they fully understand.
 It will be helpful to state that as a goal for these guidelines.

-IAB5 Analysis: TBD - WG to discuss the statements in RFC 5890-94 and 6912 and finalize how to address this.
+IAB5 Analysis: See IAB3 analysis above.
 GoI emphasizes the universal acceptance of internationalized domain names and email addresses.
 GoI1: The recent security advice to disable display of IDN URLs in browsers to prevent phishing due to whole-script confusable domain names is pointed out.
 It is noted that this would widely reject IDNs throughout the Internet.
 Thus, ICANN should prevent such issues.